theOrakle/mill/README.md

 Home Assistant integration for Mill food recycler.

-**This implementation is still WIP...
-Not all the sensors are setup.**

 # Installation

 There are two main ways to install this custom component within your Home Assistant instance: